Award-Winning Motorcycle Accident Lawyers in Chicago, IL

 It is true that in many motorcycle crashes, the person at fault is the rider himself.
 But there are also numerous cases of motorcycle accidents caused by car drivers and other factors.
 Take a look at these common causes behind motorcycle accidents:

-This is a top cause of accidents in traffic general, as negligent vehicle drivers still continue to text or use other devices while behind the wheel.
+- Distracted Drivers: This is a top cause of accidents in traffic general, as negligent vehicle drivers still continue to text or use other devices while behind the wheel.
+Types of Distracted Driving Accidents

-A car making a left turn in front of a motorcycle is considered the single most risky scenario for motorcyclists.
+- Making a Turn: A car making a left turn in front of a motorcycle is considered the single most risky scenario for motorcyclists.
 Generally, when a vehicle attempts to make a turn, it poses a risk for motorcycles because they are smaller and harder to spot.
+Left Hand Turn Motorcycle Accidents

-Again, because a motorcycle may not be seen so easily, a vehicle may unsafely try to switch lanes in front of it.
-For a motorcycle that’s traveling straight at regular speed, the chances of a collision greatly increases.
+- Unsafe Lane Change: Again, because a motorcycle may not be seen so easily, a vehicle may unsafely try to switch lanes in front of it.
+For a motorcycle that’s traveling straight at regular speed, the chances of a collision greatly increase.

-Opening a car door seems harmless, but when an occupant of a car or any other vehicle opens its door in front of a moving motorcycle, the resulting injuries can be serious.
+- Dooring: Opening a car door seems harmless, but when an occupant of a car or any other vehicle opens its door in front of a moving motorcycle, the resulting injuries can be serious.5 Common Causes of Motorcycle Accidents From An Open Car Door

-Whether it’s a motorcycle or a larger vehicle that tries to overtake, the result could be a disastrous rear-end crash.
+- Overtaking: Whether it’s a motorcycle or a larger vehicle that tries to overtake, the result could be a disastrous rear-end crash.
+Facts About Rear End Motorcycle Accidents

-Motorcycles can lose balance when it comes in contact with gravel on the pavement, puddles, or potholes.
+- Road Debris and Other Hazards: Motorcycles can lose balance when it comes in contact with gravel on the pavement, puddles, or potholes.
 In some cases, a public agency or government body may be held accountable if it was negligent in its duty to keep road conditions safe.
+Is Nighttime Motorcycle Riding Riskier?

 Serious Motorcycle Crash Injuries